warmsound/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

+### 2.16.3
+Recompiled with ConnectIQ4.1.7 which will hopefully fixed the fail to save settings for everyone with the issue and not create more issues.

 ### 2.16.2
 Hopefully fixed the fail to save settings for everyone with the issue.